tSopermon/IBM_Data_Science_certificate_notebooks/README.md

-# certificate_assignments
+# Certificate's assignments

-All the files related to my certificate's progress
+Files that contributed to the completion of the certification program.